glacials/whatsinstandard/CONTRIBUTING.md

 # Contributing

-_What's in Standard?_ has three code bases.
+_What's in Standard?_ has three code bases, all in this repository.

 - API and website (see below)
 - Mobile apps (see [`./mobile`](./mobile))